How to Play Amazon Music on Windows Media Player

 The Tool You Need:

-Step 2Navigate to the "Settings" menu on the top right corner, you then set up the Amazon Music output format from MP3, AAC, FLAC, WAV, AIFF and ALAC.
+Step 3Navigate to the "Settings" part on the left bar, you then set up the Amazon Music output format from MP3, AAC, FLAC, WAV, AIFF and ALAC.
 Also, you are supposed to personalize the output parameters in your preference.

-Step 3 After the Amazon Music output settings, you can now add your Amazon playlist to the conversion panel to put them into effect.
-Open the playlist that you want to download and click on the "Add to list" button and NoteCable will read the whole playlist.
+Step 4 After the Amazon Music output settings, you can now add your Amazon playlist to the conversion panel to put them into effect.
+Open the playlist that you want to download and click on the "Click to add" button and NoteCable will read the whole playlist.
 You then just select the songs contained in that playlist.
-Finally, click the "Convert Now" to proceed.
+Finally, click the "Convert" to proceed.

-But if you would like to convert the Amazon Music playlist in batch, you can click "Save to list" after you select the songs in the conversion panel.
-The selected songs will be saved to the task list.
-You can continue to add your preferred playlists and select the songs.
-Not until you selected all you want, open the task list at the top right corner to view all the selected songs.
-By clicking the "Convert" function, you can start the conversion.
+But if you would like to convert the Amazon Music playlist in batch, you can click Add More to add other your preferred playlists and select the songs.
+By clicking the 'Convert' function, you can start the conversion.

-Step 4 To view all your downloading history, you can click on the "History" icon on top right corner.
+Step 5 To view all your downloading history, you can click on the "Converted" section on left bar.
 All Amazon Music downloads are listed there.
 Further clicking on the folder after a single song, you can reach out to the downloaded files in your local place.

 As you can find out, all the songs listed in your local folder are categorized as music files on your computer.
 That means they are in the open sources as MP3/AAC/FLAC/AIFF/WAV/ALAC format and don't have any digital right management attached.